gridstack/gridstack.js/README.md

 ### jQuery Application

 We're working on implementing HTML5 drag'n'drop through the plugin system.
 Right now it is still jquery-ui based.
 Because of that we are still bundling `jquery` (3.5.1) + `jquery-ui` (1.12.1 minimal drag|drop|resize) internally in `gridstack.all.js`.
-IFF your app needs to bring it's own version instead, you should **instead** include `gridstack-poly.min.js` (optional IE support) + `gridstack.min.js` + `gridstack.jQueryUI.min.js` after you import your libs.
+IFF your app needs to bring your own version instead, you should **instead** include `gridstack-poly.min.js` (optional IE support) + `gridstack.min.js` + `gridstack.jQueryUI.min.js` after you import your JQ libs.
+But note that there are issue with jQuery and ES6 import (see [1306](https://github.com/gridstack/gridstack.js/issues/1306))

 ## Migrating to v2.0.0